 “I know, I know,” She cut him off, knowing it would never end with his constant reminders.

-“Okay then,” He finally said–getting her impatient.
+“Okay then,” He finally said–getting her impatience.
 “I’ll see you tonight.”

 Cyndi finally slammed the receiver down and got back into bed.
 She had stayed up late last night to finalize someone’s project and had e-mailed the whole package to the other party already hence not having to worry about it today.
 Just when she thought she could sleep in, her husband had to remind her of the endless list she was supposed to take care of–because she had long ago put off.
 Pulling her cover over her head again, she vowed to get it done….later…much later.